3D Rendering Software | Tools And Free Resources | Autodesk

 Image courtesy of Enver BK

 3D rendering software is the process of generating an image from a model by means of computer software.
-Rendering is used in architecture, simulators, video games, films and television visual effects and design visualization.3D rendering, the last step in an animation process, gives the final appearance to the models and animation with visual effects(US Site) such as shading (US site), texture-mapping, shadows, reflections and motion blurs.
+Rendering is used in architecture, simulators, video games, movies and television visual effects and design visualization (US Site).
+3D rendering, the last step in an animation process, gives the final appearance to the models and animation with visual effects(US site) such as shading, texture-mapping (US site), shadows, reflections and motion blurs.

 Hardware rendering uses the computer's video card and drivers to render images to disk.
 It is generally faster than software rendering, but typically produces images of lower quality compared to software rendering.